vincent290587/Climber/README.md

 - Then type `make dfu`, which will upload the software

 The dongle will reboot automagically and it should be running !

+## Using it with Zwift

+### If you chose to use ANT+ packets

+Congrats !
+You are compatible with any training software !
+Provided you are using an ANT+ key to connect your trainer...
+Just power everything and you should be fine, but one thing in mind: for example in Zwift there is a setting called 'trainer difficulty', and it will also reflect on the slope siulated b this device !

+For example, if your trainer difficulty is set to 40%, and the current slope in Zwift is 10%, then the device will simulate a 4% incline, unless you manually modify the software to account for it.
+Yep.
+To account for this you will have to edit the define `ZWIFT_SLOPE_FACTOR` in `parameters.h`.

+### If you chose Zwift TCP packets sniffing (BLE)

+Congrats !
+You will have the smoothest experience and realistic slope simulation !
+But you are only compatile with Zwift...

+To be up and running execute the following steps:
+- Follow the pre-requisites to have a working Node.js,
+- Plug your second dongle on your computer, its lights should start blinking,
+- Go to the `zpm` folder and open the `Climber.js` file, and change the COM port written in there by the actual COM port of the dongle you just plugged,
+- Type in `node Climber.js` in a terminal and press enter,
+- You should see logs filling your terminal, which means it is working !